AvaniImpetus/leapogic-ai/docs/leaplogic/teradata_to_redshift.md

 ### QUALIFY Clause Conversion

-**How LeapLogic Handles It:** Since Redshift doesn't support the QUALIFY clause in certain contexts, LeapLogic automatically creates a subquery (named `DerivedTable`) and moves the qualify condition to a WHERE clause in the outer query.
+**How LeapLogic Handles It:** Redshift supports the QUALIFY clause, hence no conversion is required for qualify clause.

 ### Casting Application